 The Swiss Federal Constitution in art.
-581 stipulates: "Switzerland shall have armed forces.
-In principle, the armed forces shall be organised as a militia."
+58 stipulates: "Switzerland has armed forces.
+They are primarily organised according to the principle of a militia ."
 Military personnel continue to be entitled to their constitutional and legal rights during military service.
-This applies, in particular, to the protection of personality, freedom of confession and conscience, the right to freely express one's opinion as well as to practise one's political rights.
+This applies, in particular, to the protection of personality, freedom of confession and conscience, the right to freely express one's opinion as well as to exercise one's political rights.
 However, basic rights and freedoms are limited during military service.
 These limitations are only applied as far as they are necessary for the accomplishment of the mission of the Armed Forces, of the unit and the individual person on duty.
 The Act of the Armed Forces and Service Regulation provides the legal basis for these restrictions.

-Protection of personality Right to the respect of one's personality and to the greatest possible preservation of one's personal sphere Right of information Right to regular information on security and military policy issues Counselling and care Military personnel requiring help are given pastoral, medical, psychological and social advice and support Right to military pay, board and lodging as well as special contributions - no postal charges during service - free public transportation during service Military insurance Right of compensation from military insurance in the event of accident or illness in the context of military service Compensation for loss of income Right of compensation for loss of income due to military services Suspension of legal proceedings relating Article 57 of the Federal Act on Debt Collection and to prosecutions during service Bankruptcy of 11 April 1889 (SR 281.1) Protection against abusive dismissal Article 336 Paragraph 1 lit. e of the Federal Act completing from employment the Swiss Civil Code of 30 March 1911 (Book 5: Code of Obligations; SR 210) Protection against untimely dismissal Article 336c Paragraph 1 lit. a of the Federal Act completing from employment the Swiss Civil Code of 30 March 1911 (Book 5: Code of Obligations; SR 210) (cf. above section 3.1)
+Protection of personality Right to the respect of one's personality and to the greatest possible preservation of one's personal sphere Right of information Right to regular information on security and military policy issues Counselling and care Military personnel requiring help are given pastoral, medical, psychological and social advice and support Right to military pay, board and lodging Special contributions are: as well as special contributions - no postal charges during service - free public transportation during service Military insurance Right of compensation from military insurance in the event of accident or illness in the context of military service Compensation for loss of income Right of compensation for loss of income due to military services Suspension of legal proceedings relating g Article 57 of the Federal Act on Debt Collection and to prosecutions during service Bankruptcy of 11 April 1889 (SR 281.1) Protection against abusive dismissal Article 336 Paragraph 1 lit. e of the Federal Act completing from employment the Swiss Civil Code of 30 March 1911 (Book 5: Code of Obligations; SR 210) Protection against untimely dismissal Article 336c Paragraph 1 lit. a of the Federal Act completing from employment the Swiss Civil Code of 30 March 1911 (Book 5: Code of Obligations; SR 210) (cf. above section 3.1) Right of complaint / legal assistance Right of proceedings within an order of law to protect the individual against unlawful administration or against abuse of power by the administration or a military superior, and a compulsory defence counsel in the case of a trial before a military court

-List of rights of military personnel3
+List of rights of military personnel